runtimeverification/gitbook-kontrol/glossary/kontrol-toml.md

 # Configuration Options for Kontrol TOML file

 The following is a kontrol.toml file with all configuration options set.
+Don't use this file directly, but rather use the `kontrol init` command to generate a default one.

 ```toml
 [build.default]